4708th Air Defense Wing

 The 4708th Air Defense Wing is a discontinued United States Air Force organization.
-Its last assignment was with the 30th Air Division of Air Defense Command (ADC) at Selfridge Air Force Base (AFB), Michigan, where it was discontinued in 1956.
-It was established in 1952 at Selfridge as the 4708th Defense Wing in a general reorganization of Air Defense Command (ADC), which replaced wings responsible for a base with wings responsible for a geographical area.
+Its last assignment was with the 30th Air Division of Air Defense Command (ADC) at Selfridge Air Force Base, Michigan, where it was discontinued in 1956.
+It was established in 1952 at Selfridge as the 4708th Defense Wing in a general reorganization of ADC, which replaced wings responsible for a base with wings responsible for a geographical area.
 It assumed control of several fighter Interceptor squadrons that had been assigned to the 56th Fighter-Interceptor Wing, some of which were Air National Guard squadrons mobilized for the Korean War.

 In early 1953 it also was assigned nine radar squadrons in the Midwest.
 Several of these radar squadrons were located in Canada as part of the Mid-Canada Line.
 At the same time its dispersed fighter squadrons combined with colocated air base squadrons into air defense groups.
 The wing was redesignated as an air defense wing in 1954.
 It was discontinued in and its units transferred to the 30th Air Division in 1956.